Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 IBT works best as part of a broader routine.
 Pair the incline with the evidence-based habits below to reinforce airway support night after night.

 • Manage weight where possible.
-Even a modest reduction can lower OSA severity by decreasing tissue around the upper airway.
-Many clinics note that incremental loss matters; see guidance from the Cleveland Clinic for a medical overview.
+Even a modest reduction can lower OSA severity.
+See guidance from the Cleveland Clinic.

 • Time alcohol and sedatives carefully.
-These relax throat muscles and can intensify obstruction when taken close to bedtime.
-For clinical best practices, consult resources from the American Academy of Sleep Medicine.
+These relax throat muscles and worsen obstruction.
+See American Academy of Sleep Medicine.

 • Use CPAP if prescribed.
-Inclined Bed Therapy and sleep apnea strategies complement CPAP; they don’t replace it.
-Some users find an incline makes mask leaks less bothersome by improving posture.
+Inclined Bed Therapy and sleep apnea complement CPAP; they don’t replace it.

 • Work with your clinician.
-If symptoms persist, ask about oral appliances or positional therapy programs.
-The Mayo Clinic outlines standard options you can discuss at your next visit.
+Ask about oral appliances or therapy programs.
+See the Mayo Clinic for options.

 FAQ